-- Feature - Configuration options for the node to add extra mounts and extra environment variables for the node itself (Issue#961, PR#963). - Change - The entire repository is now formatted with Black code style.
-Additionally, a pipeline was added to check this for new PRs and commit hooks are provided for developers (PR#992). - When the PKG_NAME environment variable was not set in the Dockerfile, a clear error is now raised (Issue#995, PR#1010). - Bugfix - Running encrypted algorithms failed due to a bug in the proxy server (Issue#955, PR#1008). - Node logs were not persisted properly.
+- The entire repository is now formatted with Black code style.
+Additionally, a pipeline was added to check this for new PRs and commit hooks are provided for developers (PR#992). - When the PKG_NAME environeent variable was not set in the Dockerfile, a clear error is now raised (Issue#995, PR#1010). - Bugfix - Running encrypted algorithms failed due to a bug in the proxy server (Issue#955, PR#1008). - Node logs were not persisted properly.
 This has been fixed (Issue#993, PR#1009).